-The Department is focused on research of the morphological and electrophysiological properties of glial cells.
+The department is focused on research of the morphological and electrophysiological properties of glial cells.
 We investigate their functions in the pathophysiology of central nervous system disorders, such as focal cerebral ischemia, amyotrophic lateral sclerosis, Alzheimer's disease, schizophrenia, and tumorigenesis.
 We focus primarily on astrocytes and polydendrocytes (also known as NG2 glia).
 Using genetically modified mouse strains and new technologies specifically designed for the research of glial cells, we study the role of ion and water channels in cerebral edema and post-ischemic regeneration.
 In addition, we investigate the role of Wnt signaling in neurogenesis and gliogenesis following ischemic brain injury at the single-cell level.

 Compromised Astrocyte Swelling/Volume Regulation in the Hippocampus of the Triple Transgenic Mouse Model of Alzheimer's Disease